nilsbw/dmbook-setup/README.md

-# Supplementary Material for "Data Management for Social Scientists" by Nils B. Weidmann
+# Project Configuration and Data for "Data Management for Social Scientists" by Nils B. Weidmann

-## Project file
+## Project Configuration

-The `dmbook.Rproj` file can be used as a project file for RStudio.
+The `dmbook.Rproj` file should be used as a project file for RStudio.
+The `renv` lock file specifies the used packages for the book, it is applied automatically when the project is first opened.

 ## Data